Off-World-Live-Collaborative/docs.offworld.live/livestreaming-camera-pro/README.md

 1. Add the OWL SPOUT Receiver Manager to your scene
-    1. In the ‘Place Actors’ window, search for ‘OWLSpout Receiver Manager’ and drag and drop it into your level.
+    1. In the `Place Actors` window, search for `OWLSpout Receiver Manager` and drag and drop it into your level.